Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 However, there are ways to minimize or avoid fuel surcharges entirely!

-I’ll share how you can reduce fuel surcharges on Air Canada Aeroplan tickets for Big Travel with Small Money.
+I’ll share how you can reduce fuel surcharges on Air Canada Aeroplan tickets to get the most value from your miles.

 Ultimate Guide to Air Canada Aeroplan Miles Series Index